+COUNTS 5-6

-COUNTS 5-6 (WANTON DESTRUCTION OF CITIES, TOWNS OR VILLAGES, NOT JUSTIFIED BY MILITARY NECESSITY, PLUNDER OF PUBLIC OR PRIVATE PROPERTY)
+(WANTON DESTRUCTION OF CITIES, TOWNS OR VILLAGES, NOT JUSTIFIED BY MILITARY NECESSITY, PLUNDER OF PUBLIC OR PRIVATE PROPERTY)

-44. In the course of their combat activities with the HVO and the HV in central Bosnia in 1993, ABiH 3rd Corps forces either plundered or plundered and unlawfully destroyed Bosnian Croat and Bosnian Serb dwellings, buildings and civilian personal property.
-These incidents of plunder and unlawful and wanton destruction not justified by military necessity were committed by the units as detailed below and include, but are not limited to the following towns and villages, on or about the dates indicated:
+64. In the course of their combat activities with the HVO in central Bosnia between January 1993 and January 1994 ABiH 3rd Corps forces in many cases either plundered or plundered and unlawfully destroyed Bosnian Croat and Bosnian Serb dwellings, buildings and civilian personal property.
+These incidents of plunder and unlawful and wanton destruction not justified by military necessity include, but are not limited to the following towns and villages, on or about the dates indicated:

 Dusina (Zenica Municipality) January 1993

-- 7th Muslim Mountain Brigade

-- 303rd Mountain Brigade

-- 17th Krajina Mountain Brigade

 Miletici (Travnik Municipality) April 1993

-■ 7th Muslim Mountain Brigade

-■ 306th Mountain Brigade

-Guca Gora (Travnik Municipality) June 1993
+Guca Gora (Travnik Municipality) June 19933

-- 7th Muslim Mountain Brigade

-- 306th Mountain Brigade

-- 17th Krajina Mountain Brigade

 Maline (Travnik Municipality) June 1993

-- 7th Muslim Mountain Brigade - 306th Mountain Brigade

 Cukle (Travnik Municipality) June 1993

-- 7th Muslim Mountain Brigade - 306th Mountain Brigade

 Susanj / Ovnak / Brajkovici /

 Grahovcici (Zenica Municipality) June 1993

-- 7th Muslim Mountain Brigade

-- 306th Mountain Brigade

-- 314th Mountain Brigade

 Vares (Vares Municipality) November 1993

+Buhine Kuce (Vitez Municipality) January 1994

-- 7th Muslim Mountain Brigade - 45.
-Enver HADZIHASANOVIC from about January 1993 to 31 October 1993 and Amir KUBURA from 1 April 1993 to March 1994 knew or had reason to know that ABiH forces under their command and effective control were about to commit such acts or had done so in the following villages, on or about the dates indicated, and they failed to take the necessary and reasonable measures to prevent such acts or to punish the perpetrators thereof:
+65. Enver HADZIHASANOVIC from about January 1993 to 31 October 1993, Mehmed ALAGIC from about April 1993 to February 1994, and Amir KUBURA from 1 April 1993 to March 1994 knew or had reason to know that ABiH forces under their command and control were about to commit such acts or had done so in the following villages, on or about the dates indicated, and they failed to take the necessary and reasonable measures to prevent such acts or to punish the perpetrators thereof: